thesteau/-Former-Data-Analysis-and-Processing/README.md

 # -Former-Data-Analysis-and-Processing

-My prior work specifically using the pandas library to process data on a monthly basis.
+My prior work specifically using the pandas library to process data on a monthly basis ever since 2019.

+Special thanks to my former workplace's boss to allow me to introduce programming into the role.